Automatic firearm: Cyclic rate

 is referred to as its cyclic rate.
 In fully automatic firearms, the cyclic rate is tailored to the purpose the firearm is intended to serve.
 Anti-aircraft machine guns often have extremely high rates of fire to maximize the probability of a hit.
-In infantry support weapons, these rates of fire are often much lower and in some cases, vary with the design of the particular firearm.
+In infantry support weapons, these rates of fire are typically much lower and in some cases, vary with the design of the particular firearm.
 The MG 34 is a WWII-era machine gun which falls under the category of a "general purpose machine gun".
-It was manufactured in several variations: with a cyclic rate as high as 1200 rounds per minute, but also in an infantry model which fired at 900 rounds per minute.
+Its recoil-operated firing mechanism allowed it to fire between 800 and 900 rounds per minute, but it was designed with a theoretical cyclic rate of fire between 1,000 and 1,200 rounds per minute.

 Effective rate of fire

 Continuous fire generates high temperatures in a firearm's barrel and increased temperatures throughout most of its structure.
 If fired continuously, the components of the firearm will eventually suffer structural failure.
 All firearms, whether they are semi-automatic, fully automatic, or otherwise, will overheat and fail if fired indefinitely.
 This issue tends to present itself primarily with fully automatic fire.
-For example, the MG34 may have a calculated cyclic rate of 1200 rounds per minute, but is likely to overheat and fail in the space of one minute of continuous fire.
+For example, the MG34 may have a calculated cyclic rate of 1,200 rounds per minute, but is likely to overheat and fail in the space of one minute of continuous fire.

 Semi-automatic firearms may also overheat if continuously fired.
 Recoil plays a significant role in the time it takes to reacquire one's sight picture, ultimately reducing the effective rate of fire.